 PLEASE CLICK ON THE GRADE LEVEL CATEGORIES LISTED TO THE SIDE TO VIEW WEEKLY LESSON PLANS AND OBJECTIVES.

-As the grade 2-4 Reading Resource Specialist, I support classroom teachers in reading instruction.
+As the grade 3-4 reading teacher, I support classroom teachers in reading instruction.
 Incorporated into the reading instruction are the Houghton Mifflin Journeys Reading Program and selected quality literature.

 I meet regularly with the classroom teachers to develop both short and long range reading plans based on student progress towards the meeting of Common Core State Reading Standards.